waywardphilosopher/parami/src/data/blog/Knowing/2026-02-16-ways-of-knowing-05.md

 ## **Discussion**

-NaN.
-Which of these three accounts of false belief seems most convincing?
+1. Which of these three accounts of false belief seems most convincing?

-NaN.
-Which of these three accounts of false belief seems least convincing?
+2. Which of these three accounts of false belief seems least convincing?

-NaN.
-How convincing are the counter-arguments here?
+3. How convincing are the counter-arguments here?

 ## **Next time…**